dejwk/roo_display/doc/programming_guide.md

 Not all drawables are created equal.

-The minimum bar for a `Drawable` is to be able to draw itself to a `Surface` provided by the `DrawingContext`.
+The baseline contract of a `Drawable` is to be able to draw itself to a `Surface` provided by a `DrawingContext`.
 But some drawables offer more flexibility, captured by two further virtual classes: `Streamable` (which extends `Drawable`), and `Rasterizable` (which extents `Streamable`):

-* a `Streamable` is able to generate a sequential stream of its pixels, possibly given a clip box rectangle;
+* a `Streamable` is able to generate a sequential stream of pixels that fill up its extents rectangle, possibly clipped;
-* a `Rasterizable` is able to report a color of any pixel within its bounding rectangle, given the coordinates.
+* a `Rasterizable` is able to report the color of any pixel within its extents rectangle, given the coordinates.

-Out of the drawable classes that we encountered so far, `Raster`, `Offscreen`, and all smooth shapes, are rasterizable, and `RleImage` and `RleImage4bppBiased` are streamable.
+Out of the drawable classes that we encountered so far, `Raster`, `Offscreen`, and all the smooth shapes, are rasterizable, and `RleImage` and `RleImage4bppBiased` are streamable.

-In this section, we will focus on rasterizables, leaving streamables for the later section on flicker-less composition.
+In this section, we will focus on rasterizables, leaving streamables for the later section on [dynamic composition](programming_guide.md#dynamic-composition).

 So why are rasterizables useful?
 The most immediate benefit is that you can use them as backgrounds.
 Anything you draw on top of them will be anti-aliased and alpha-blended correctly.